237.2 Title Sheet

 237.2.9 Utility Information Note

-The following note is required to be placed on the title sheet to inform contractors of the suitability of the utility information contained on the plans.
+The following note is normally placed on the title sheet to inform contractors of the suitability of the utility information contained on the plans.

 - "The existence and approximate location of utility facilities known to exist, as shown on the plans, are based on the best information available to the Commission at this time.
 This information is provided by the Commission "as-is" and the Commission expressly disclaims any representation or warranty as to the completeness, accuracy, or suitability of the information for any use.
 Reliance upon this information is done at the risk and peril of the user, and the Commission shall not be liable for any damages that may arise from any error in the information.
 It is, therefore, the responsibility of the contractor to verify the existence, location and status of any facility.
 Such verification includes direct contact with the listed utilities".